-Additional Considerations and Requirements for English Language Learners
+Additional Considerations and Requirements for ELLs

-Both federal law and state law require that students identified as English Language Learners (ELL) have access to the Kentucky Academic Standards as a key component of ensuring that ELL students acquire the tools to succeed in general education classrooms within a reasonable length of time.
+Both federal law and state law require that students identified as English Language Learners (ELLs) have access to the KAS as a key component of ensuring that ELL students acquire the tools to succeed in general education classrooms within a reasonable length of time.
 An ELL student's Program Services Plan (PSP) outlines the ELL service type the student is receiving as well as the instructional and assessment accommodations that are implemented in the classroom in order to ensure that ELLs are receiving the support necessary so that they have the opportunity to succeed.

-Grades for English Language Learners are assigned by the classroom teacher.
-For students enrolled in an English as a Second Language Program, consultation between the classroom teacher and the ESL teacher may be necessary when making decisions about grading.
-If appropriate ELL Services and accommodation supports are in place and the appropriate level of work is assessed, based on the student's current level of language proficiency, then the same range of grades available to all students is applicable to English Language Learners.
+Grades for ELLs are assigned by the classroom teacher.
+For students enrolled in an ESL Program, consultation between the classroom teacher and the ESL teacher may be necessary when making decisions about grading.
+If appropriate ELL services and accommodation supports are in place and the appropriate level of work is assessed, based on the student's current level of language proficiency, then the same range of grades available to all students is applicable to ELLs.